Manikumar2609/Data-Structures-and-Algorithms/README.md

 **These implementations for learning purpose.
 The solution would be provided in C/C++ Programming Language.**

-You are welcomed to contribute in this repository.
-For contributions in the repository, Do read Contribution Guidelines.
+I am planning to cover all those topics which i include below and You are welcomed to contribute in this repository.

 ## Table of Contents

 * List of Data Structures and Algorithms
+* What you can learn from this repository
+* Important links

 ## List of Data Structures and Algorithms